 Will I receive a tax refund?

 If you have been taxed under the Pay As You Earn (PAYE) system, during the time you have been working in the UK, then it is very possible that you will be due a tax refund upon your departure from the UK.
-This is because the personal allowance (£12,500 in 2020/21) is usually divided throughout the year so you receive a proportion in each pay packet.
+This is because the personal allowance (£12,570 in 2023/24) is usually divided throughout the year so you receive a proportion each time you are paid.
 If you only work for part of the tax year or leave the UK part way through a tax year, you will not have received your entire tax-free allowance and will have paid too much tax.

-Most migrant workers will be entitled to a UK personal allowance, for example, because they are tax resident here, they are nationals of a member state of the European Economic Area (or the UK) or because they can claim one under a double taxation agreement.
+Most migrant workers will be entitled to a UK personal allowance, for example, because they are tax resident here, they are nationals of the UK or a member state of the European Economic Area, or because they can claim one under a double taxation agreement.
 There is a list of agreements for which this is possible on GOV.UK.

 If you have overpaid tax, HMRC will send you any tax refund that they owe when they have processed the form P85.
 Occasionally, if you have only been in the UK for a short period, they may ask you to complete a form R43 as well before they will process your tax refund.
 There is information on form R43 and other methods of claiming a refund of tax on our page How do I claim tax back?.